drchrono/api-example-django/README.md

 ```

 If you don't want to use docker, that's fine too!
 The project is fairly small and self-contained.
 You can probably get all
 the dependencies installed and running on your favorite platform with `pip install -r requirements.txt && python manage.py runserver`.
-You'll have to configure the `CLIENT_ID` and `CLIENT_SECRET` variables by hand, though.
+You'll have to configure the `SOCIAL_AUTH_CLIENT_ID` and `SOCIAL_AUTH_SECRET` variables by hand, though.

 Once the dev server is running, connect with a browser to [http://localhost:8080/setup]() and use the web to authorize
 the application.